xavibenjamin/theboldreport.net/_drafts/review-sonos-play-1.md

 The Play:1 could easily fill my previous studio apartment, and now still covers an impressive amount of space in the 2 bedroom basement apartment I'm currently in.
 Still, I'd love to have two just so that I have one specifically for my horrendous shower singing.

-{% image fullwidth /uploads/2014/01/sonos-side_view.jpg "The Sonos Play:1 from the side" %}
+{% image alignleft /uploads/2014/01/sonos-side_view.jpg "The Sonos Play:1 from the side" %}

 ## Controller Apps
 This is my biggest gripe against Sonos.
 As impressive as their hardware is, the software powering everything is less than ideal